zachwe/tortoise-tts/README.md

 For Windows users with an AMD GPU, tough luck, as ROCm drivers are not (easily) available for Windows, and requires inane patches with PyTorch.
 Consider using the [Colab notebook](https://colab.research.google.com/drive/1wVVqUPqwiDBUVeWWOUNglpGhU3hg_cbR?usp=sharing), or the [Hugging Face space](https://huggingface.co/spaces/mdnestor/tortoise), for `tortoise-tts`.

-Lots of available RAM seems to be a requirement, as I see Python eating up 8GiB for generations, and if I'm not careful I'll get OOM errors from the software, so be cautious of memory problems if you're doing other things while it runs in the background.
-For long text generations, you might also exhaust your available VRAM with how the software automatically calculates batch size (for example, a 6GiB of VRAM card using 4GiB for the autoregressive sampling step, but the CLVP matching step requiring more than what's available).

 ### Pre-Requirements

 Python 3.9: https://www.python.org/downloads/release/python-3913/